TeraGrid: Operation

 In August 2005, NSF's newly created office of cyberinfrastructure extended support for another five years with a $150 million set of awards.
 It included $48 million for coordination and user support to the Grid Infrastructure Group at the University of Chicago led by Charlie Catlett.

 Using high-performance network connections, the TeraGrid featured high-performance computers, data resources and tools, and high-end experimental facilities around the USA.
 The work supported by the project is sometimes called e-Science.

 In 2006, the University of Michigan's School of Information began a study of TeraGrid.

 In May 2007, TeraGrid integrated resources included more than 250 teraflops of computing capability and more than 30 petabytes (quadrillions of bytes) of online and archival data storage with rapid access and retrieval over high-performance networks.
 Researchers could access more than 100 discipline-specific databases.
 In late 2009, The TeraGrid resources had grown to 2 petaflops of computing capability and more than 60 petabytes storage.
 In mid 2009, NSF extended the operation of TeraGrid to 2011.

 Transition to XSEDE

 A follow-on project was approved in May 2011.

 In July 2011, a partnership of 17 institutions announced the Extreme Science and Engineering Discovery Environment (XSEDE).
 NSF announced funding the XSEDE project for five years, at $121 million.

-XSEDE is led by John Towns at the University of Illinois's National Center for Supercomputing Applications.
+XSEDE was led by John Towns at the University of Illinois's National Center for Supercomputing Applications until it ended August 31, 2022, being followed by another program named ACCESS.